 Augmentative and Alternative Communication

-Persons with complex communication needs (CCNs), use augmentative and alternative communication (AAC) devices to express thoughts, needs, wants, and ideas when they cannot rely on their speech to communicate.
+Speech generating alternative and augmentative communication (AAC) devices may be used to express thoughts, needs, wants, and ideas when someone cannot rely on their own speech to communicate.
 Some examples of these devices include specialized keyboards along with adapted controllers and text-to-speech interfaces.
-We are exploring different ways people use AAC devices in dyadic interactions to inform new designs that can reduce user burden of persons with CCNs and motor impairments and enable the design of more personal AAC interfaces.
+We study conversational agency in AAC, how people who use AAC devices augmented communicators, advance their goals in conversation under social and AAC constraints.
+We study how people use AAC devices with different types of conversation partners to inform new designs that can reduce user burden and favor the expression of conversational agency of augmented communicators.

 For more information, please contact Stephanie.